Simon Bartram

 Simon Bartram is an English illustrator and writer of children's picture books.
 He was one runner-up for the Mother Goose Award in 1999 for Pinocchio and for the Kate Greenaway Medal in 2002 for Man on the Moon: A Day in the Life of Bob.
-In 2004 Man on the Moon was voted "best illustrated book to read aloud" by a panel of Blue Peter viewers and also named Blue Peter Book Awards Book of the Year.
+In 2004, Man on the Moon was voted "best illustrated book to read aloud" by a panel of Blue Peter viewers and also named the Blue Peter Book Award Book of the Year.